lynchsft/HoneyBee/README.md

 }
 ```

-In the above example we see six of HoneyBee's supported function signatures. `func1` is an Objective-C style errorring async callback. `func2` is a synchronous Swift throwing function. `func3` completes with an optional error but does not generate a new value.
+In the above recipe we see six of HoneyBee's supported function signatures. `func1` is an Objective-C style errorring async callback. `func2` is a synchronous Swift throwing function. `func3` completes with an optional error but does not generate a new value.
 HoneyBee forwards the inbound value automatically. `func4` is a Swift style, generic enum-based result which may contain a value or may contain an error. `func5` is asynchronous but cannot error (UI animations fit this category).
 And `successFunc` is a simply, synchronous non-errorring function.

 HoneyBee supports **34** distinct function signatures.